rtbrick/bngblaster/docsrc/sources/routing/bgp.rst

-The python BGP RAW update generator is a python script that uses scapy to build BGP messages.
-Therefore this tool can be easily modified, extend or used as a blueprint for your own tools to generate valid BGP update streams.
+The Python BGP RAW update generator is a Python script that uses scapy to build BGP messages.
+Therefore this tool can be easily modified, extended, or used as a blueprint for your own tools to generate valid BGP update streams.

 The following example shows how to generate a BGP update stream with IPv4 and labeled IPv6 prefixes (6PE).